 Professor Epstein joined the faculty in 1993, and serves as Director of the Domestic Violence Clinic and was Associate Dean of the Clinical Education and Public Interest and Community Service Programs from 2005 to 2012.
 Prior to joining the law faculty, Professor Epstein practiced at the civil rights firm of Bernabei & Katz, representing plaintiffs in sex discrimination suits, and clerked for Eastern District of Pennsylvania Judge Marvin Katz.
 From 1994-96, Professor Epstein co-chaired a multi-disciplinary effort to create a new Domestic Violence Unit within the D.C.
 Superior Court that fundamentally restructured the way that the local justice system handles civil and criminal family abuse matters.
 Until 2001, she co-directed the D.C.
 Superior Court's Domestic Violence Intake Center and directed the Emergency Domestic Relations Project, a public interest organization providing legal and educational services to indigent victims of intimate abuse.
 She is Chair of the D.C.
 Domestic Violence Fatality Review Team, a member of the Mayor's Commission on Violence Against Women, the D.C.
 Domestic Violence Coordinating Council, and the Board of Directors of the D.C.
 Coalition Against Domestic Violence.
 She is the author of numerous publications in the area of domestic violence law; her most recent book is Listening to Battered Women: A Survivor-Centered Approach to Advocacy, Mental Health and Justice (Washington, D.C.: American Psychological Association 2008).

-CHAI FELDBLUM; Professor of Law; Director, Federal Legislation and Administrative Clinic; B.A., Barnard College; J.D., Harvard.
+CHAI FELDBLUM; Professor of Law; B.A., Barnard College; J.D., Harvard.

 Professor Feldblum first joined the faculty as a visiting professor for the 1991–93 academic years.
-In 1993, she established a new law school clinic, the Federal Legislation and Administrative Clinic, and has served as the Clinic's Director ever since.
+In 1993, she established a new law school clinic, the Federal Legislation and Administrative Clinic.
 Prior to joining the law faculty, Professor Feldblum worked as a legislative counsel at the AIDS Action Council, and at the ACLU AIDS Project, focusing on federal legislation concerning AIDS.
 She clerked for First Circuit Court of Appeals Judge Frank M. Coffin in 1985, and for Supreme Court Justice Harry A. Blackmun in 1986.
 From 1989–90, Professor Feldblum played a leading role in the drafting and negotiating of the Americans with Disabilities Act, a law that prohibits discrimination based on disability.
 She has also worked extensively in advancing gay and lesbian rights, particularly in the drafting of the Employment Nondiscrimination Act.
 Professor Feldblum engages in scholarly work and practical advocacy in the areas of disability rights, lesbian and gay rights, and health and social welfare legislation.

 STEVEN H. GOLDBLATT; Professor of Law; Director, Appellate Litigation Program; Faculty Director, Supreme Court Institute; B.A., Franklin & Marshall; J.D., Georgetown.